 Our PhD students go on to work in academia as postdoctoral researchers, but also quickly find employment in public sector policy and research institutions, and industries impacted by changes in weather and climate such as weather forecasting, risk analysis, insurance and re-insurance, oil extraction and mining, and even sport organisations.
 Our training in mathematical and programming techniques and problem-solving skills also open opportunities in finance and IT.

-According to the Destination of Leavers of Higher Education survey 2015/16, 100% of our PhD graduates were in work or further study six months after graduation.
-Of those in full-time work, 93% progressed to professional or managerial roles.
+According to the Destination of Leavers of Higher Education survey 2016/17, 100% of our PhD graduates were in work or further study six months after graduation.

 Broaden your horizons through our departmental seminar series